-Among the most powerful sights in nature is a huge wisteria in full bloom, but making this happen in the home garden can be more of a trick than it seems, since many things can affect the willingness of wisteria buds to open into blooms.
+Among the most powerful sights in nature is a huge wisteria in full bloom, but making this happen in the home garden can be more of a trick than it seems since many things can affect the willingness of wisteria buds to open into blooms.
 When your wisteria won't bloom, you may be frustrated and confused, especially if you've dedicated years of care to your plant.
 Read on to better understand what causes bud blast in wisteria.

 Why Does My Wisteria Not Flower?

+There are a few common reasons why wisteria blooms don't open, but they all point to the same thing -- bud injury at critical development points.
+Severely damaged flower buds won't open; instead, they usually dry up and fall off the plant.
+Damage can be caused by a variety of environmental problems or very tiny pests called thrips.
 If your wisteria has bloomed successfully in years past, thrips or uncontrollable weather patterns are most likely causing bud blast and your plant may perform just fine in future seasons.
-Once you've checked for signs of thrips, including black spots of feces on plant materials, deformed buds or brown streaks on the petals of any flowers that did manage to open, resuming normal care may be all that it takes to induce blooming next season.
+Once you've checked for signs of thrips, including black spots of feces on plant materials, deformed buds, or brown streaks on the petals of any flowers that did manage to open, resuming normal care may be all that it takes to induce blooming next season.

 How to Get Wisteria Flowers to Open Up